Mindful Meetings And Wellness at Events

 Mindfulness Is Not Fluff

 In a bottom-line driven corporate world, often times the importance of mindfulness can take the backseat to areas that seem more tangible.
 Larger corporations now have enough data to show that the mind needs as much exercise as the body (if not more) for optimal work output as well as retention of team members.
 Mindfulness is good for business.
 Depression, stress, lack of focus and productivity have no positive impact for members of teams or the whole of the company but ways to combat these ills are less obvious than wellness techniques such as an increase in water consumption and stretching.
 For the past two years, IMEX America’s “Be Well at IMEX America” program has been a response to meeting and event planner’s need for education on this topic.
 Classes on breathing, meditation, and stress relief were once again available during MPI’s Smart Monday as well as the IMEX America Exhibition.
-Retreats from the sensory overload of the conference week included massages and even an area to pet puppies!
+Retreats from the sensory overload of the conference week included massages, an area to pet puppies, they even had the best corporate chocolate gifts for those who attended!
 When designing experiences, it is mandatory to have a holistic approach that takes the psychological effects of our meetings and event’s impact into consideration.

 Yoga offers an opportunity for both wellness and mindfulness with low barriers for ad